simoncos/lola/README.md

 This part has been well tested with `Python 3.5`, though in some environments (e.g. `Windows CMD`) a `decode`/`encode` error may occur in `print` functions; you can just comment out all `print` codes without any influcence on crawling itself. `Python 2.X` may also run well with a few edits.
 In addition, since both `Riot API` and `Cassiopeia` are not quite stable for now, we may also update constantly to keep compatible.

-For now we have obtained data of over 42,000 `Ranked-SOLO-5x5` matches with details in the North American region, Pre-Season 2016.
-And we plan to swallow much more.
+For now we have obtained data of over 220,000 `Ranked-SOLO-5x5` matches with details in the North American region, Pre-Season 2016.
+And we plan to swallow more in the future.

 # Analysis